habert-kungu/testing_rag/README.md

 # RAG Tool

 This is a command-line tool for performing Retrieval-Augmented Generation (RAG) on your documents.
-You can ingest PDF documents into a MongoDB vector store and then ask questions to get answers based on the content of those documents.
+You can ingest JSON documents into a MongoDB vector store and then ask questions to get answers based on the content of those documents.

 ## Prerequisites